Gambling Addiction and Problem Gambling

 What is gambling addiction and problem gambling?

 Gambling addiction—also known as pathological gambling, compulsive gambling or gambling disorder—is an impulse-control disorder.
 If you’re a compulsive gambler, you can’t control the impulse to gamble, even when it has negative consequences for you or your loved ones.
-You’ll gamble whether you’re up or down, broke or flush, happy or depressed, and you’ll keep gambling regardless of the consequences—even when you know that the odds are against you or you can’t afford to lose.
+You’ll gamble whether you’re up or down, broke or flush, and you’ll keep gambling regardless of the consequences—even when you know that the odds are against you or you can’t afford to lose.

 Of course, you can also have a gambling problem without being totally out of control.
 Problem gambling is any gambling behavior that disrupts your life.
 If you’re preoccupied with gambling, spending more and more time and money on it, chasing losses, or gambling despite serious consequences in your life, you have a gambling problem.